SeokbeenLim/NeuroNetFlow/README.md

 | Display | 1920 × 1080 (Full HD) or higher recommended |
 | Imaging Data | NIfTI (.nii) magnitude and phase images from Philips scanners |
 | Physiological Data | Philips SCANPHYSLOG (.log) files |

+## License

+This project is released under the **MIT License**.

+Copyright (c) 2026
+**Seokbeen Lim / Mayo Clinic**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+See the full license text in the [`LICENSE`](LICENSE) file.

+## Citation

+If you use **NeuroNetFlow** in your research, please cite the following publication.

+### APA style
+Lim, S., Nycklemoe, M. E., Jacobson, D. N., Kim, D. C., Rossman, P. J., Karki, P.,
+Lowe, V. J., Cogswell, P. M., & Min, P. H. (2026).
+*NeuroNetFlow: A MATLAB-based software toolbox for analyzing flow dynamics based on phase-contrast MRI*.
+SoftwareX, [Volume], [Article Number]. https://doi.org/[DOI_Number]

+### IEEE style
+S. Lim *et al.*,
+"NeuroNetFlow: A MATLAB-based software toolbox for analyzing flow dynamics based on phase-contrast MRI,"
+*SoftwareX*, vol. [Volume], Art. no. [Article Number], Jan.
+2026.
+doi: [DOI_Number].

+### JAMDA / AMA style
+Lim S, Nycklemoe ME, Jacobson DN, et al.
+NeuroNetFlow: a MATLAB-based software toolbox for analyzing flow dynamics based on phase-contrast MRI.
+*SoftwareX*.
+2026;[Volume]:[Article Number]. doi:[DOI_Number].